muratk3n/thirdwave/en/2019/08/microgrids.md

 We should not depend on centralized power distribution, especially not purely electric power distribution.
-If the City of New York invested in microgrids it would not experience the recent blackout it experienced recently.
+If the City of New York invested in microgrids it would not experience the blackout it experienced recently.

-The product mentioned above is Gencell A5 is an off-grid power solution and it uses an inexpensive liquid fuel, ammonia.
+The product mentioned above is Gencell A5 - an off-grid power solution and it uses an inexpensive liquid fuel, ammonia.
 Emission free, and when its source production method is green, is itself green.
 Ammonia can be transported easily and is the densest hydrogen carrier.
 The off-grid power installation can be supplied its fuel through regular transport, efficient, carrying lots of energy in bulk.
 Some solution have the modules produce their own fuel from water electrolysis, and store it for emergency.

 Even better we can remove electric grids completely from the equation, make even centralized power distribution H2 gas based.
 Then backup